kyverno/policy-reporter-ui/README.md

 * `-backend` is the URL to the Policy Reporter REST API
 * `-port` is the default port for the UI (`8080` by default)
+* `-dev` enables development mode and adds CORS Headers to the REST API Endpoints

 ## Running with Docker